To celebrate the Christmas period our travel experts celebrate the Christmas holiday’s with these unusual Christmas traditions from around the world.

 Iceland

 Iceland is home of the Yule Cat, which is said to roam the countryside at Christmas.
-The legend was traditionally employed by farmers to incentivise their employees; those who worked hard would receive a new set of clothes and those who didn’t could be devoured by the cat-like beast.
+The legend was traditionally employed by farmers to incentivise their employees.
+Those who worked hard would receive a new set of clothes and those who didn’t could be devoured by the cat-like beast.
 Today, Icelandic families often gift each other clothes to avoid an unfortunate demise.